cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - ATOM: The main token of the Cosmos blockchain, used for governance and securing the network
 - App: A short word for application.
 For example the auction app
 - Bandwidth: The amount of something needed to pass something.
 I.E. I need 5 people to move 10 stones from room A to be.
 In cyber bandwidth is the main spam protection mechanism.
 All transactions require bandwidth
-- Base Credit:
+- Base Credit: The base price of a message in the chain.
+When the load is normal it equals to 1
-- Base Proposer:
+- Base Proposer: The validator that proposes the next block.
+Validators recieve rewards for this
 - Balance: The amount of CYB or THC tokens on your account
 - Blockchain: A distributed database with a consensus about the current state and time
 - Bonus Proposer: